donydchen/mvsplat360/README.md

 python -m src.main +experiment=dl3dv_mvsplat360 dataset.roots=[datasets/dl3dv]
 ```

-* To fine tune from our released model, append `checkpointing.load=outputs/dl3dv_480p.ckpt` and `checkpointing.resume=false` to the above command.
+* Alternatively, you can also fine-tune from our released model by appending `checkpointing.load=checkpoints/dl3dv_480p.ckpt` and `checkpointing.resume=false` to the above command.
 * You can also set up your wandb account [here](config/main.yaml) for logging.
 Have fun.

 ## BibTeX